There are no items in your cart

-IELTS speaking exam is the same in both cases whether you choose for paper based IELTS exam or computer-based IELTS exam.
+IELTS speaking exam is the same in both cases whether you choose paper based IELTS exam or a computer-based IELTS exam.
 It is face to face conversation with the IELTS examiner.

 Computer-based and paper-based IELTS is exactly the same with just one difference in the listening part of both exams.
 In paper-based IELTS listening candidate gets 10 minutes to transfer answers to answer sheets.
 However, in a computer-based IELTS exam, you need to type your answers directly on the computer and you will get just 2 minutes for just reviewing your answers.
 Reading, writing, and speaking exams are exactly the same.

 After getting you all the pros and cons of exams in different IELTS modules give yourself some time to analyze the facts in which you are good and which type of exam suits you best.
-If you are a good typist, not having good handwriting, and familiar with computer operation, then a computer-based IELTS exam is the preferred option.
+If you are a good typist, do not have good handwriting, and are familiar with computer operation, then a computer-based IELTS exam is the preferred option.